Part of a set. See all set records

 The Charles W. Harkness Gift 1927.394

-Born in Rhode Island, Gilbert Stuart studied painting in London under fellow American expatriate Benjamin West (also in this gallery).
+Born in Rhode Island, Gilbert Stuart studied painting in London under fellow American expatriate Benjamin West.
 He achieved great success as a fashionable portrait painter of high society, most famously George and Martha Washington.
 Here, he portrayed Mary Stuart (born Campbell), the great-granddaughter of Colonel Peter Bard, a New Jersey Supreme Court judge.
 She married Dr. James Stuart, whose portrait was also painted by Stuart (unrelated to the sitters).
 Both are shown seated in an Empire chair upholstered in brown brocade.
 Stuart painted the portrait pair on panel because the British naval blockade during the War of 1812 hindered the import of canvas, the artist’s preference.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email firstname.lastname@example.org.